 - Why this team?
-That is, do the staff and organizational partners in your project reflect community-grounded perspectives, leverage unique competencies, or hold critical influence or credibility with key stakeholders on the questions in study? - Why this approach?
+That is, how do the staff and organizational partners in your project reflect community-grounded perspectives, leverage unique competencies, or hold trust or credibility among key stakeholders on the questions in study? - Why this approach?
 For example, does your proposed research design or the specific intervention selected among similar programs promise to answer questions that have been holding the field back until now? - Why now?
 What external factors anticipated at the time results are made available could make your research timely and impactful?